apocalyptech/choosable/README.md

   character's name (in case you'd made a typo or something)
 * There's also no way to *modify* existing choices.
 To make a change to a choice, you've got to delete it and then re-add.
+* There's also no way to modify the book title itself, though that could be easily edited by hand in the YAML file directly.
 * I seem to be inconsistent with "choosable" versus "chooseable."
 The printed book uses the E, though it seems that the more-canonical spelling is without?
 Given that the books themselves do not especially